What is Application Insights?

 |Smart detection and manual alerts

-Automatic alerts adapt to your app's normal patterns of telemetry and trigger when there's something outside the usual pattern.
+Set up automatic alerts adapt to your app's normal patterns of telemetry and trigger when there's something outside the usual pattern.
 You can also set alerts on particular levels of custom or standard metrics.

-The components of your app, with key metrics and alerts.
+Explore the components of your app, with key metrics and alerts.

 Inspect the execution profiles of sampled requests.